tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 # Signal/slot mechanism

 The DQM4hep core library provides a *dqm4hep::core::Signal* class that implements the observer pattern with an API similar to the Qt signal/slot mechanism.
-The idea is connect a function, or a set of functions, to process when a signal is emitted.
+In contay to the Qt framework, the signal/slot mechanism described here is more likely a tool than a base framework functionality.
+The idea is to connect a function, or a set of functions, to process when a signal is emitted.
 These functions can be global functions or class methods.
 The following code illustrates how to use of the *dqm4hep::core::Signal* class with simple sender/receiver classes:

 ```cpp